KennethEnevoldsen/asent/docs/customizing.rst

     .
 False

 We will now simply overwrite the extension with one using the morph tag.
-First we will create a function which applied to a token returns whether it is a negation, secondly we will overwrite then extensions using the token's ``set_extention`` method.
+First, we will create a function which applied to a token returns whether it is a negation.
+Secondly, we will overwrite the extensions using the token's ``set_extention`` method.

 .. code:: python